criteo/vertica-hyperloglog/README.md

 2016-04-02T12:23:56 | Paris	| Caramel Chip
 ...	| ... | ...

-We want to provide distinct count of cookies by factory or any grain of timestamp above a day in a table that does not have the cookie_name column.
+We want to provide distinct count of cookies by factory or any grain of timestamps above a day in a table that does not have the cookie_name column.
 Instead, we keep an aggregation of that column as follows:

 day | factory_name | cookies_summary
 ----|--------------|---------